tobiasjcat/ice_end/dailylogs.md

 - The Communicants of Light, inquisitors of the church of Apollo.
 -- They arrive in a chartered ship during while the coast still had a good amount of ice.
 The ship drops them off and the leaves.
 -- There are three of them.
--- Inquistor Suprema, a tall, wiry Dragonborn.
+-- Inquisitor Suprema, a tall, wiry Dragonborn.
 Dark priestly robes.
 Scaly bronze skin.
 Professional with an air of superiority.
 -- A half-elf woman, a paladin knight.
 Lieutenant to Suprema.
 Shorter but muscled.
 Clearly tired but attempting to hide it.
 Evil almond colored eyes.
 Blue cloak.
 -- Papa-ardelle human knight-paladin.
 A big, older portly guy.
 Sunny and amiable.
 - Hazel Knot-wrench, a traveling bard